Sturmgeschütz: Post-war use

 A number of captured StuGs were refurbished in the Soviet Union and given to Syria, along with some Panzer IVs, where they were used briefly against Israel.
 A captured Syrian Panzer IV and StuG III are on display at the Armor Museum in Israel.
 The StuG was also used in Finland post-war where one unit even mixed StuGs and British turreted 'Charioteer' tank destroyers.
 A Finnish StuG (posing as a German one) appears in the movie The Eagle Has Landed, and ex-Finnish StuGs have since turned up in British war museums.
 The Bovington Tank Museum in Dorset has one painted in Finnish markings.
 The Imperial War Museum's Duxford site also has an ex-Finland StuG but its markings are more ambiguous.
+The American Heritage Museum in Stow, Massachusetts, has a StuG III Ausf.
+G displayed.

 Another StuG III, in the possession of The Wheatcroft Collection, is awaiting restoration.